-Transfer of Funds from NRO to NRE: Before 2012…
+Transfer of money from NRO to NRE: Before 2012…

-Prior to 2012, the transfer of funds from NRO to NRE account was not permitted by RBI.
+Prior to 2012, sending money to NRE account from NRO account was not permitted by RBI.
 The only way to transfer the amount into NRE accounts was through release from abroad or another NRE account.

-Transfer of Funds from NRO to NRE: After 2012…
+Transfer of money from NRO to NRE: After 2012…

-The proclamation by the Reserve Bank of India is plainly good news for NRIs looking forward to transfer their money to NRE accounts, which are repatriable in foreign currencies.
+The proclamation by the RBI is plainly good news for NRIs looking forward to transferring their money to NRE accounts, which are repatriable in foreign currencies.
 This change has helped NRIs to save transaction cost.
 However, there are certain conditions that have to be met before transferring the amount.

-What is NRO and NRE Account?
+1. What is an NRO account?

 Lack of Awareness about transfer of funds from NRO to NRE

-• The source of funds in the NRO account should be transferable/ repatriable
+- The source of funds in the NRO account should be transferable/-repatriable.

 Document Requirements for Transfer of Funds from NRO to NRE